 Japan

-Japan has a total of 2 trillion yen (US$19 billion) fund to support tax incentives, other financial support to companies as part of green fund, and investments in H2 electrolysis.
+Tax incentives + other financial support to companies as part of green fund + investments in H2 electrolysis.

 Infrastructure